zofrex/runeterra_cards/doc/README.md

   spec.add_dependency 'runeterra_cards', '~> 0.6.0'
 ```

+### Ruby version support

+* Ruby: 2.6, 2.7, 3.0, 3.1
+* JRuby: 9.3 only
+* TruffleRuby: 20, 21, 22

+Note that only Linux and Windows are included in automated testing, although other platforms are expected to work.
+Also note that truffleruby compatibility is not tested on Windows.

 ## Updates & Versioning

 This library will conform to [semantic versioning](https://semver.org/) once it hits 1.0.
 In the meantime, you can rely on the minor version (Y in x.Y.z) being bumped for backwards-incompatible changes.